Manage multidimensional data in a table

 • A new first column type: ‘incremental number’

-• an increase of the number of columns supported from 10 to 25
+• An increase of the number of columns supported from 10 to 25

-• an increase of the character limit per column from 100 to 300
+• An increase of the character limit per column from 100 to 300

 How to create a Table attribute within Akeneo?